Heart Disease and

 The Real Truth About Health Free 10 Day Conference February 2 – 11, 2018, Melville, N.Y., Hilton Hotel

 The Largest Health and Environmental Conference In The World.
-Over 35 Of The World’s Top Health, Nutrition, Food System, Medical System and Environmental Authors Live On Stage In Person.
+31 Of The World’s Top Health, Nutrition, Food System, Medical System and Environmental Authors Live On Stage In Person.

 Learn the truth about what will prevent disease, save your life and keep your body healthy from these truth telling authors who provide unbiased, honest, life-saving information.
 They are not here to sell you anything, they are here to tell you the truth.
 Stop getting your information from companies and industries that are trying to sell you products or services.

 How can we dramatically

 In 2011-2012, the estimated prevalence of diabetes among U.S. adults was 12 percent to 14 percent and the prevalence of prediabetes was 37 percent to 38 percent, indicating that about half of the U.S. adult population has either diabetes or prediabetes, according to a study.

 1 in 45 US Children have autism.
 Up from over 1 in 2500 in the 1960’s